 Model View Adapter

-In Objective-C, the pattern that we generally call MVC is more technically referred to as Model View Adapter.
+In Objective-C, the pattern that we generally call MVC is more precisely referred to as Model View Adapter.
 In this system, Models and Views have no direct interaction, and actions (in the form of

 IBActions, target-actions, KVO observation, delegate calls, and